 Invoice queries are initially addressed by the staff.
 Resolution, however, of invoice queries and/or non-payment may require the input from the invoicing unit including direct contact with the client.

 Credit notes are issued for non-delivery of goods/service and incorrect invoicing in terms of client or pricing or quantities or goods/services.
-Request to issue a credit note is raised by the invoicing unit, to Accounts Receivable, and must be approved by the relevant Finance Staff in writing (Credit Note Approval Form).
-Credit Notes are generally issued on Friday
+Credit notes are raised by the invoicing unit, detailing the invoice number and the reason for the credit note.
+Credit Notes are generally issued on Wednesday

 EI Vouchers;If you have an Enterprise Ireland Innovation Voucher to redeem and have already signed a contract with the industrial sponsor, Further details on Standard Procedures for Enterprise Ireland Innovation Vouchers Agreement Review are available at: Enterprise Ireland Innovation Vouchers All innovation vouchers are VAT able at the standard rate (currently 23%).
 Enterprise Ireland does not pay VAT on innovation vouchers.
 This should be invoiced to the industrial sponsor (SME) as the value of the contract plus VAT and less the value of the innovation voucher to be paid by Enterprise Ireland.
 Please see the template for invoicing EI and the SME at the following web link: Innovation voucher invoice templates In order to invoice the Industrial sponsor (SME), they should be set up as a Debtor on the Accounts Receivable system.
 Once the contract is complete, please fill out the innovation voucher claim form and send with copies of the invoice to Enterprise Ireland (see Enterprise Ireland web link below for further help): http://www.enterprise-ireland.com/en/Process/Higher-Education-Institutes/Innovation-Voucher-IV-Claim-Form.htm